 What muscles does horse riding tone?

-You might be surprised to know that as well as exercising your legs, thighs and arms horse riding also helps to exercise and tone a wide range of muscle groups.
-In addition to toning muscles horse riding will also help to improve your core strength which includes muscles in your lower back as well as your abdominal and oblique muscles.
+You might be surprised to know that as well as exercising your legs, thighs, and arms horse riding also helps to exercise and tone a wide range of muscle groups.
+In addition to toning muscles horse riding will also help to improve your core strength which includes muscles in your lower back as well as your abdominal and oblique (the side abdominal muscles that allow you to bend from the side or twist your torso) muscles.

 So how does horse riding help to tone your body?

 - Upper body and arms – Steering a horse uses more muscles than you might think, especially if you have a headstrong horse or one that drops his head a lot.
 When your instructor tells you to ‘lift the horse’s head’ they’re telling you to use your upper body strength to bring their head up.

 - Thighs – Take your stirrups away and you’ll quickly realize how much you use your thighs to stay in the saddle.
 Even with stirrups, you’re still using your thighs, whether it’s to control your horse’s speed or keep yourself in the saddle your thighs are getting a good workout.

 - Legs – When riding you don’t just hang your legs down, you use them to keep your position which means that you’re engaging your leg muscles with every second spent in the saddle.